Top 10 concealed carry firearms

-Here are brief descriptions of the pros and cons of each of the top 10 concealed carry firearms chambered in 9mm:
+Here are brief descriptions of the pros and cons of each of the top 10 concealed carry firearms:

 • Pros: Compact size, reliability, wide availability of accessories.